Skip to main content

 Dr. Sarah Chen, a nutritionist at NYU, explains: "Matcha's unique nutritional profile makes it stand out among superfoods.
 The combination of antioxidants, amino acids, and natural caffeine creates a synergistic effect that supports overall health."

-To get the most from your matcha:
+To get the most from your matcha, here's what we suggest:

 • Prepare with water between 160-175°F to preserve delicate compounds that break down at higher temperatures